Max Dehn, Axel Thue, and the Undecidable: Axel Thue and the Word Problem for Semigroups

 The papers from 1906 and 1912 present the general theory of trees and words.
-For example, in the 1906 paper Thue proves theorems which assert that there are infinitely long sequences consisting of three or four letters which are square-free, i.e., no finite length word $B$ occurs twice as $BB$ in the sequence.
+For example, in the 1906 paper Thue proves theorems which assert that there are infinitely long sequences consisting of three or four letters which are square--free, i.e., no finite length word $B$ occurs twice as $BB$ in the sequence.
 The 1906 paper continues by showing that there is an infinite sequence

-in two letters which is cube-free, i.e., no finite word $B$ occurs as $BBB$.
-Thue's 1912 paper elaborates on the case of two and three symbols even more and classifies irreducible sequences\footnote{A sequence is irreducible if it is square-free, i.e., no consecutive blocks $BB$ appear.} on two letters.
+in two letters which is cube--free, i.e., no finite word $B$ occurs as $BBB$.
+Thue's 1912 paper elaborates on the case of two and three symbols even more and classifies irreducible\footnote{A sequence is irreducible if it is square--free, i.e., no consecutive blocks $BB$ appear.} sequences on two letters.
 See \cite{hedlund} for all this.

-It turned out that such a sequence had already been discovered before Thue by Eug\`ene Prouhet in 1851 (solving the \emph{Tarry--Escot problem}) and later, independently, by others.\footnote{Notably, Marston Morse (1921), see \cite{morse1921}, Kurt Mahler (1929), and the chess player Max Euwe (1929).} The sequence shows that an infinite chess game is possible without violating certain chess regulations \cite{morse1938,morse-hedlund}.
+It turned out that such a sequence had already been discovered before Thue by Eug\`ene Prouhet in 1851 (solving the Tarry--Escot problem) and later, independently, by others.\footnote{Notably, Marston Morse (1921), see \cite{morse1921}, Kurt Mahler (1929), and the chess player Max Euwe (1929).} The sequence shows that an infinite chess game is possible without violating certain chess regulations \cite{morse1938,morse-hedlund}.

 Thue's paper from 1910 introduced a very general philosophical (or logical) problem which he phrased in a metamathematical language.
-In modern language, he considered term rewriting systems for tree-like structures.
-The 1914 paper is concerned with words (\emph{Zeichenketten}) instead of binary trees.
-The underlying algorithmic problems in the case of words are known as \emph{(semi--)Thue systems} in mathematics and computer science \cite{oberschelp}, \cite[p.
-181]{buechi}, or \emph{term rewriting systems} in linguistics.
+In modern language, he considered term rewriting systems for tree--like structures.
+The 1914 paper is concerned with words (Zeichenreihen) instead of binary trees.
+The underlying algorithmic problems in the case of words are known as (Semi--)Thue systems or as term rewriting systems \cite[p.
+181]{buechi}.

-Let us describe some more details of Thue's work.
-We look at finite, binary, rooted trees as in figure~\ref{thuefigure} (a copy of figure 3 from \cite[p.
-275]{thue}):